 - Psychology Schools, Degrees, and Rankings

 Earning a bachelor’s degree allows you to apply for entry-level jobs like a rehabilitation specialist or psychiatric technician.
 Proceeding to advanced graduate work and acquiring a doctorate grants clinical practice entry and ultimately, a broad range of job opportunities.
 A master’s degree lands you in work in the research and clinical assistant specialty.
 Among the many specialties include social psychology, counseling, abnormal psychology, neuropsychology, child development, sports psychology and, engineering psychology.

 Employment growth in the field is the fastest among all careers.
 According to the Bureau of Labor Statistics (BLS), there are 166,600 psychology-related work opportunities in 2016 and this number will continue to rise by up to 14% within 10 years.
-With a median pay $77,030 annually as of 2017, psychologists are valued and well-paid professionals in communities.
+With a median pay of $77,030 annually as of 2017, psychologists are valued and well-paid professionals in communities.

 Acquiring an associate degree sets up the preparatory psychology knowledge for students, while most careers in the field will require earning a bachelor’s degree.
 In the United States, 117,000 students on average earn their bachelor’s degree in psychology every year.

 It takes years of training and education to earn a license to practice as a psychologist.
 Psychologist often gets to “wear many different hats” and enjoy not only the work in a variety of settings but also the level of job security.
 Counselors, who have an extensive psychology education background, should learn about empathy, self-care skills, and cultural counseling competence in their practice.

 Different Types of Psychology Degrees

 There are numerous degrees in both graduate and undergraduate levels in psychology.
 Essentially, different levels of education lead to your specific careers of choice.